abhimahajan-1/Abhi_BlueStampPortfolio/index.md

 Some of the key things I learned about throughout my project include Arduino and circuits (resistance, inductors, impedance, etc.), CAD, HTML, how to make a build-plan and effectively execute and adapt whenever something goes wrong, electromyography and how useful certain instances of it can be in the real world, and the prototyping process.

 For the next step in my engineering journey, I would like to explore similar areas in robotics dealing with mechanical systems and their effect(s) on real-world problems.
 I believe practical applications are one of the most important things because the whole point of learning new concepts in engineering is being able to implement them in a real-world system to help better the status quo.
-I am actively looking for ways to implement what I have learned throughout the course of my engineering project
+I am actively looking for ways to implement what I have learned throughout the course of my engineering project to better my community.

 # Second Milestone